Strophox/tetro-tui/README.md

 > <details>
 > <summary>
-> We put to practical use our customizability and provide many *settings slots* (profiles/templates), e.g. to simulate guideline gameplay*/keybinds*/graphics (*Handling limitations may apply to your terminal):
+> We put to practical use our customizability and provide many *settings slots* (profiles/templates), e.g. to simulate guideline gameplay¹/keybinds¹/graphics (¹Handling limitations may apply to your terminal):
 > </summary>
 >
 > Note that the 'Default' settings slots – though they should remain very familiar – do take liberties in 'shifting mechanics closer to the platonic ideal' of a tetromino stacker game.
 This is obviously not an objective statement, in practice it just means: